-- specifies You restart\filename: String that restart filename. can intename restart and grate the date time into ${\mathrm{the}}$ by using the placeholder <rsttime>, e.g. 'restart\run1\<rsttime>.nc'.
-Default: '<gridfile>\restart\<mtype>\<rsttime>.nc'. - output: Array of strings describing output mode for each model domain (refinement of the grid).
+restart_filename: String specifies filename.
+You intethat restart can grate the restartdate and time into ${ m the}$ name by the placeusing Default: holder <rsttime>. 'restart_run1<rsttime>.nc'. e.g. '<gridfile>restart<mtype><rsttime>.nc'.

+output: Array of strings describing output mode for each model domain (refinement of the grid).
 Use 'none' for no output at all, 'nml' for output specified by output namelists, and 'totint' for the output of total integrals only.
 Default: 'default' for the global domain, empty strings for all other domains.

-Namelist extpar\nml.
+Namelist extpar_nml.
 This namelist is a bit an oddment since there are a lot of external parameters like aerosol data or ozone concentrations or boundary condition files like sea surface temperatures that have to be read by the model.
 But these are not handled here.
 Only two namelist variables are interesting for us:

-- itopo: Integer that defines whether the topography is specified by analytical functions (itopo=1) or read from a netcdf file itopo=2).
+itopo: Integer that defines whether the topography is specified by analytical functions (itopo=1) or read from a netcdf file itopo=2).
 Default: 0.